folio-org/folio-org.github.io/guides/rename-module.md

 Create a new, completely empty GitHub repository.

-Clone the relevant parts (without release tags) of the old one:
+Clone the relevant parts (without release tags) of the old one.
+This procedure will also retain the git history.

 ```
 mkdir temp; cd temp